Press Release: Epson™ Direct To Film Replacement Ink

 Direct to Film printing is a technology that allows users to print designs onto special films.
 These films are then transferred onto a garment of choice using an adhesive and can last as long as silkscreen prints.
 Similar to most heat transfer processes; a quality printer and heat press are necessary for maximizing this process.

 In DTF printing, it is also important to use quality inks to avoid printhead clogging.
-That’s why you’ll need to use inks that have been specially formulated for this process and are made in the US where rigorous quality testing is the norm.
+That’s why you’ll need to use specially formulated direct to film inks that are made in the US where rigorous quality testing is the norm.
 For over twenty years, STS Inks has provided its customers with the American made quality they’ve come to expect.

 Another important material for this process is printable two-sided cold peel film.
 Ordinary PET films just won’t do with DTF printing.
 Untreated, low-quality films can smudge the print, not accept the adhesive, or destroy the garment altogether.
 This specially treated film can withstand high temperatures and up to 40 seconds of hard pressure on a heat press.
 This high-quality printable film is compatible with any desktop or large format DTF printer as is also available at STS Inks.